 The Expertizing Services.

-There are four expertizing services located in the United States.
+There are three expertizing services located in the United States.

 The American Philatelic Expertizing Service.